argoproj-labs/hera/docs/getting-started/walk-through/loops.md

         )
 ```

 Now we need the actual values!
-For `with_item`, we will pass a list of dictionaries, with the keys "name", "flavor",
+For `with_item`, we will pass a list of dictionaries, with the keys to match the `item`
-"ice_level" and "sugar_level":
+accesses of "name", "flavor", "ice_level" and "sugar_level":

 ```py
 with Workflow(